jtpaasch/setup-heroku-django/README.md

 The `setup` script is a bash script that does the following:

-* It installs all the relevant software you need to build and deploy a site with django.
+* It installs all the relevant software you need to build and deploy a django site with heroku.
 * It sets up an empty django project and configures it for heroku.
 * Finally, it actually deploys your empty project to heroku.